 The Test Console can be used to inject r77 to or detach r77 from individual processes.

-Please read the technical documentation to get a comprehensive and full overview of r77, how to deploy and integrate the rootkit and its internals.
+Please read the technical documentation to get a comprehensive and full overview of r77 and its internals, and how to deploy and integrate it.